eaimiesylv/stdCourse/api/README.md

 **Project Description**

-This is a laravel project that shows different test **Project Limitation**
+This project is a course management project.

+**Project Limitation**

-This is a test project and should not be used for production
+This is a test project set up using docker

 **Project Technology**